Quick Answer

 Unlike the diamond or heart shape, the widest point sits at the jawline rather than the cheekbones or forehead.

-Celebrities like Timothée Chalamet and Harry Styles display triangular face characteristics.
+Timothée Chalamet and Harry Styles are good example of public figures who display triangular face characteristics.

 While some guides might combine this with other categories, its distinct features and styling needs warrant separate classification.